Frequently Asked Questions

 Q: How about support acts?
 Is there a way to group different concerts together?

-A: We'll take care about that.
+A: We'll take care of that.
 Just be sure that the venues match and that the dates are right - then you'll see the concerts neatly grouped together on the setlist page.

 Attended concerts and personal statistics